AnnaM-C/channelconsultants.github.io/README.md

 # channelconsultants.github.io

-Built the website for Channel Consultants Ltd. a consultancy company accelorating the sales channel between companies and their clients.
+Website of Channel Consultants Ltd. - a consultancy company accelerating growth in the technology sales channel between companies and their clients.